up button arrow

 The various types of home insurance coverage in Texas include but are not limited to dwelling coverage, personal property coverage, other structures coverage, loss of use coverage, personal liability coverage, and medical payments coverage.
 Residential insurance can be purchased by owners of the property and by their tenants.
 In 2023:

-• Average homeowners insurance in Texas is $3,400-$4,200 per year, or $283-$350 per month - without discounts,
+• Average Homeowners insurance in Texas is $3,400-$4,200 per year, or $283-$350 per month - without discounts,

-• Average landlords insurance in Texas is $3,740-$4,620 per year, or $311-$385 per month - without discounts,
+• Average Landlords insurance in Texas is $3,740-$4,620 per year, or $311-$385 per month - without discounts.

 You can typically lower your cost by up to 50% if you combine various policies and apply safety discounts.
 Discuss all the applicable options with your agent.

-• Average renters insurance in Texas costs $20-$25 per month ($240-$300 per year), but coverage is possible for as low as $5 per month ($60 per year)
+1. Average Renters insurance in Texas costs $20-$25 per month ($240-$300 per year), but coverage is possible for as low as $5 per month ($60 per year)

 A typical home insurance covers damages from theft, explosion, fire, lightning, smoke, vandalism, riots, aircraft, and vehicles.
 Additionally, it covers damages from windstorms, hurricane winds, and hail, but this does not apply to individuals who live in at-risk areas like the Gulf Coast.
 Home insurance does not cover damages caused by flood, earthquake, wear and tear, insects and wind, or hail to trees and shrubs.

-Discuss your home insurance needs with a licensed Texas property insurance agent.
+**Discuss your home insurance needs with a licensed Texas property insurance agent.
 Their professional advice doesn't cost you anything.
+Use the quote comparison worksheets to help choosing the right policy for your needs (Homeowners / Renters) **

 Why Do We Need Home Insurance in Texas?

-In 2022, there were nearly 12 million housing units in Texas, with 62% of them owner-occupied and 38% available for rent.
-Median value of a Texas home in 2022 was over $200,000, with the numbers continuing to go up.
+In 2023, there were nearly 12 million housing units in Texas, with 62% of them owner-occupied and 38% available for rent.
+Median value of a Texas home in 2023 was over $200,000, with the numbers continuing to go up.
 According to the Texas A&M Real Estate Research Center, over 51% of home sales in 2021 were in the $200,000 - $399,999 range.

 Texas Residential Market Percentage of Market